CA-MA-VCM/VCMsCabinet/content/The Shade/index.md

+---
+title: The Shade
+aliases:
+  - The Shade
+---

 **The Shade** is the thin veil that rests between life and death.
 Those who are able to access this thin line have the ability to interact with both life and death.